foundriesio/docs/source/reference-manual/factory/sboms.rst

  * SPDX_
  * CycloneDX_

-Customers may want to just export their SBOM data into spreadsheets for quick, custom processing.
+You may want to just export their SBOM data into spreadsheets for quick, custom processing.
-While the native storage format for Factory SBOMs is SPDX, the Foundries.io API provides a best-effort conversion to both CycloneDX and CSV.
+While the native storage format for Factory SBOMs is SPDX, the Foundries.io™ API provides a best-effort conversion to both CycloneDX and CSV.
 This allows users to export data from their Factory and into their tool of choice.

 To view an SBOM in a given format::